 How To Make Ham Pot Pie

 - The first step is to make the “broth.”
-For this, you need to place the ham shank in a 4-quart dutch oven and cover it with water.
-Bring the water to a boil, reduce heat and simmer for 1 ½ hour.
+For this, you need to place the ham shank in a 4-quart Dutch oven and cover it with water.
+Bring the water to a boil, reduce heat, and simmer for 1 ½ hour.
 You may need to add more water to keep the ham submerged.

-- After two hours, take out the ham, remove the bone and chop the meat.
+- After two hours, take out the ham, remove the bone, and chop the meat.
 Set it aside and discard the bone.
 Add the chopped potatoes, carrots, and celery to the pot with the broth and simmer until cooked through.

 - While the veggies are cooking, make the dough by mixing the flour, eggs, and milk.
 The dough must be soft but not sticky.
 You may need to use a bit more milk or flour.
-Place it on the countertop and roll into a rectangle ¼ of an inch thick.
+Place it on the countertop and roll it into a rectangle ¼ of an inch thick.
 Using a sharp knife, cut the dough into small squares (approx 1 inch).

 - Return the ham to the broth and bring to a boil.
 Drop the dough squares carefully into the boiling broth and when you are done dropping them all, cook the stew until all the noodles are cooked through.
 Serve with chopped parsley on top.